Characterization of barycenters in the Wasserstein space by averaging optimal transport maps: Dual formulation

 where

 Let us also define

 and the Legendre-Fenchel transform of $H_{g(\theta)}$ for $\nu\in X'$ as

-In what follows, we will show in Proposition \ref{prop:minmax} below that the problems $(\PP)$ and $(\PP^{\ast})$ are dual to eachother in the sense that the minimal value $J_{\PP}$ in problem $(\PP)$ is equal to the supremum $J_{\PP^{\ast}}$ in problem $(\PP^{\ast})$.
-Then, we show in Proposition \ref{prop:optimizer} below that the dual problem $(\PP^{\ast})$ admits an optimizer.
-This duality will then allow us to give a nice characterization the population barycenter via the use of a solution of the dual problem, see Theorem \ref{theo:uniqueness}.
+In what follows, we show that the problems $(\PP)$ and $(\PP^{\ast})$ are dual to each other in the sense that the minimal value $J_{\PP}$ in problem $(\PP)$ is equal to the supremum $J_{\PP^{\ast}}$ in problem $(\PP^{\ast})$.
+This duality is the key tool for the proof of Theorem \ref{prop:deform:measure}.